woodpecker-ci/woodpecker/docs/docs/20-usage/51-plugins/20-creating-plugins.md

 - `containerImageUrl`: link to the container image
 - `url`: homepage or repository of your plugin

-If you would like to get your plugin listed in the index, you should add as many fields as possible, but only `name` is required.
+If you want your plugin to be listed in the index, you should add as many fields as possible, but only `name` is required.

 ## Example plugin